syncfusion-content/blazor-docs/blazor/dropdown-list/style.md

 ## Displaying dropdown List in Tab

-Use the DropDownList component inside a tab view to allow users to select an option from a DropDownList within a tab.
-This may be accomplished by displaying the dropdown list within the SfTab.
+The DropDownList component can be used within a tab view to enable users to select an option from a list.
+This can be achieved by placing the DropDownList within the SfTab component.
+Each tab includes a DropDownList that allows the user to choose from a list of options.

 In the following example, the SfTab component is used to display a tab view with three tab items.
 Each tab item contains a DropDownList component with a different data source.
 When the user selects a different tab, the corresponding DropDownList is displayed.